madprops/grop/README.md

 Switch the windows of mygroup1 with mygroup2

+>grop trio-right

+Pick three windows to tile in a vertical column to the right

+>grop trio-left

+Pick three windows to tile in a vertical column to the left

 ## About

 I made this for KDE Plasma since there are no independent workspaces per monitor.